fbpx

 Bern: Switzerland’s “Unofficial” Capital City

-When traveling to Europe, the majority of Americans don’t make it to Bern.
-Geneva, Zurich, Lucerne, Interlaken and the like are what people are most familiar with.
-Mountains, skiing, and cheese is the standard response when describing Switzerland.
-But, the country has so much more to offer the curious traveler.
+When traveling to Europe, the majority of Americans don’t often make it to Bern.
+Geneva, Zurich, Lucerne, Interlaken are the places most people are most familiar with.
+That and mountains, skiing, and cheese is the standard response when describing Switzerland.
+But, the landlocked country has so much more to offer the adventurous traveler.

 Share this article